embedded-office/canopen-stack/docs/docs/start/quickstart.md

 void    COIfCanEnable(CO_IF *cif, uint32_t baudrate);
 ```

-Furthermore, setup a hardware timer interrupt with your low-level layer (I call it Board Support Package) and configure a cyclic interrupt with a frequency of `CO_TMR_TICKS_PER_SEC`.
+Furthermore, setup a hardware timer interrupt with your low-level layer (I call it Board Support Package) and configure a cyclic interrupt with a frequency of `APP_TICKS_PER_SEC`.
 The timer interrupt service handler should look like:

 ```c
 #include "co_core.h"